abaird986/aws-modern-application-workshop/module-2/README.md

 ![preview-menu](/images/module-2/address-bar.png)

 If successful you will see a response from the service that returns the JSON document stored at `/aws-modern-application-workshop/module-2/app/service/mysfits-response.json`

+When done testing the service you can stop it by pressing CTRL-c on PC or ⌘-c on Mac.

 With a successful test of our service locally, we're ready to create a container image repository in Amazon Elastic Container Registry (Amazon ECR) and push our image into it.
 In order to create the registry, run the following command, this creates a new repository in the default AWS ECR registry created for your account.